lino-framework/book/docs/specs/noi/index.rst

 Lino Noi specs
 =======================

-This section contains articles which are meant as technical specifications.
-One of their goal is to get tested.
+This section contains specs specific to :ref:`noi`.

 The default variant ("team")
 ============================